fnagel/t3extblog/Documentation/FAQ/Index.rst

 Set default post category
 -------------------------

-Add this to your user TS config:
+Add this to the page or user TS config:

 .. code-block:: typoscript